 My L1B, H1B, H4, F1 Visa expired, but I-94 still valid, Can I stay in US Legally ?

-H1B, L1 Visa stamp in passport expired – I have to travel to home country like India.
+H1B, L1, F1 Visa stamp in passport expired – I have to travel to home country like India.
 Can I re-enter ?
 What should I do ?

-Your visa stamp in passport has expired.
-What it means that you cannot use it to re-enter America after you travel to home country.
-Your visa stamp has to be valid, when you enter US.
-You should apply for getting H1B or L1 Visa stamping done in your home country like India at a US consulate office.
+If your visa stamp in passport has expired, it means that you cannot use it to re-enter America after you travel to home country.
+Your visa stamp has to be valid, to enter US.
+You should apply for getting F1, H1B or L1 Visa stamping done in your home country at a US consulate office.
 Some people travel to other countries to get this visa stamping done, depending on their situation and preference.
 Also, on the contrary, if your passport has expired, but your visa is valid, you can still use the same valid visa to re-enter US.
 Read Enter US with Valid Visa in Expired Passport

 Image Courtesy : http://www.iso.rochester.edu/travel/arrive/i94.html